sumavintha/voodies-ux-research/README.md

 ---

-## 💼 My Role
+##  My Role

-As a UX Research Intern, I:
+As a UX Researcher, I:
 - Conducted 8 moderated usability interviews
 - Designed survey and testing scripts for 3 beta waves (25 → 30 → 50 testers)
 - Synthesized data into user personas and prioritized feature requests
-- Shared findings with product, design, and development
+- Shared findings with Product, Design, and Eng during weekly XFN presentations

 ---

-## 🔍 Research Process
+##  Research Process

 ### Methods
-- 🧪 **Usability Testing:** Think-aloud tasks on the Discovery and Profile flows
+-  **Usability Testing:** Think-aloud tasks on the Discovery and Profile flows
-- 💬 **User Interviews:** Conducted over Zoom with beta testers
+-  **User Interviews:** Conducted over Zoom with beta testers
-- 📋 **Weekly Surveys:** Measured evolving sentiment and pain points
+-  **Weekly Surveys:** Measured evolving sentiment and pain points
-- 🧠 **Persona Building:** Based on real user behaviors and needs
+-  **Persona Building:** Based on real user behaviors and needs from interviews and surveys

 ---

-## 👥 Who We Designed For
+## Who We Designed For

 Through our research, we developed 6 distinct user personas: